Glass of tequila in his hand, white shirt half open on his chest, raillery in his powerful voice, Jacques’ eyes pierced into Miquel’s.

-Miguel laughed, handsome as sin, wind in his inky hair, flames in his green eyes, hands caressing my hips.
+Miguel laughed, handsome as sin, wind in his inky hair, flames in his green eyes.

 His laughter resonated in the depths of the night.
 A shrill echo came back through the cool air.

-“Sin takes place in the mind not in the flesh.”
+“Sin takes place in the mind not in the flesh, Clara.”

 My hands pressed on Miguel’s.
 Miguel’s lips shivered.

 Angelo turned toward Miriam and froze.

 excerpt from the manuscript Glass Lovers